U.S. accuses Russia of using Ukraine power plant as 'nuclear shield' | Headlines

 At a U.N.
 Security Council meeting on Ukraine on Friday, Russia's deputy U.N.
 Ambassador Dmitry Polyanskiy accused his Western counterparts of "deliberately" ignoring the July 20 attack and use of "explosive-laden drones of foreign manufacture to attack the plant."
 Ukraine's state nuclear company Energoatom did not comment on the purported drone impact.

-The International Atomic Energy Agency, the U.N.'s atomic watchdog, should be given access to the plant, Blinken said.
+The International Atomic Energy Agency (IAEA), the U.N.'s atomic watchdog, should be given access to the plant, Blinken said.
+"While this war rages on, inaction is unconscionable," IAEA Director General Rafael Grossi said on Twitter.
+"If an accident occurs at #Zaporizhzhya Nuclear Power Plant in #Ukraine we will not have a natural disaster to blame.
+We will have only ourselves to answer to."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)